wttech/Slice/README.md

 ## Features
 ### Separation of concerns
-No more business logic in your view (JSP, Sightly scripts) - susiness logic's place is in Java classes ans Slice knows it!
+No more business logic in your view (JSP, Sightly scripts) - business logic's place is in Java classes ans Slice knows it!

 **Slice loves Sightly**.
 Sightly loves Slice.
 Both are perfect match.
 Seamless integration you will love:
 ```html